irregularchat/template-instructional-design/POI-Training_Name/Lesson_Plans/Lesson-Plans/Lesson_Plan-LESSON_NAME.md

 #### Check on learning:

--  Question: /Are you allowed to legally Virtualize or Copy MacOS?
+-  Question: /Are you allowed to Virtualize or Copy MacOS legally?

-	- **Answer:** /No, apply prohibits Virtualization of MacOS if not on a MacOS Device.
+	- **Answer:** /No, Apple prohibits Virtualization of MacOS if not on a MacOS Device.

 -  Question: /Can Government owned MacOS Whiteline computers be used for Operations?
 	- Answer: /Yes.
 They also have better battery life and are common devices used globally